Dutch State accused of failing to prevent genocide

 About the case

-• The organisations accuse the Dutch State of failing to uphold its legal obligations under international and domestic law, as it does not respect its obligations to prevent the commission of the crime of genocide and to ensure respect for violations of international humanitarian law committed by Israel.
+- The organisations accuse the Dutch State of failing to uphold its legal obligations under international and domestic law, as it does not respect its obligations to prevent the commission of the crime of genocide and to address Israel’s violations of international humanitarian law.

 Case overview